cavo789/bash_shell_coding/helpers/log/readme.md

 ## How to use this script?

 1. Include the script in your own Bash like this `. log.sh` (adjust path if needed).
-2. Here and there, where you want a log, just type `log "This is a log info"`
+2. Here and there, where you want a log, just type `log::write "This is a log info"`

-You don't need to initialize things, just call the `log` function will be enough.

 ## Command line arguments